 The channels are listed on the left side of the screen, and the destinations are shown across the top.
 Routes are made by selecting the intersecting cells, which change colour to show the route is made.
-If a route is made on the surround master, its spill paths are also routed, and their cells also change colour to show this.
-Deselecting the cell will remove the route.
+De-selecting the cell will remove the route.